dhruvbaldawa/django-agenda-oscar/docs/getting_started.rst

    schedule.
 This model is responsible for the majority of the configurable scheduling logic, like knowing what time, if any time at all, should be reserved, and if reserved times should be marked busy, and if busy times can overlap.
-Here's some examples:
+Here’s some examples:

    * For Hovercraft Academy, this would be a classroom reservation.
    * For Eal Incorporated, this would be the meetings.

-There's also three other models that we'll cover shortly.
+There’s also three other models that we’ll cover shortly.

 Creating & Linking Models